dheeraj13127/Tripsify/README.md

 > Gemini AI

 ```
-Made with ❤️ by Dheeraj
+Made with :heart: by Dheeraj
 ```